untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 `--splat-max-count N` keeps at most N splats, dropping the least important first (opacity times the geometric mean of the scales).
-The runtime refuses to load an entity above its per-platform cap — 5,242,880 splats on Apple Vision Pro, iPhone, iPad and Apple TV, 16,777,216 on the Mac (`GaussianRuntimeLimits`) — so a large capture that has to load everywhere is cooked with `--splat-max-count 5242880`; one that only has to run on a Mac can go up to the Mac figure.
-Captures beyond that belong to the streamed environment path, which decodes and sorts only the visible chunks (part 6 of the series).
+The runtime refuses to load an entity above its per-platform cap — 20,000,000 splats on Apple Vision Pro, iPhone, iPad and Apple TV, 40,000,000 on the Mac (`GaussianRuntimeLimits`; a `.untoldgs` splat keeps 16 bytes plus its harmonics resident) — so a large capture that has to load everywhere is cooked with `--splat-max-count 20000000`; one that only has to run on a Mac can go up to the Mac figure.
+What the frame draws is bounded separately by the working-set budget (`GaussianRuntimeLimits.workingSetSplats`), which fits the visible chunks by quota.
+Captures beyond the cap belong to the streamed environment path (part 6 of the series).

 ---